 Our signature Lime Vetiver fragrance blends 10 incredible essential oils to create notes that are rich with the heritage of India.
-Here we look in-depth at one of these - Black Pepper - and discuss what it can do for you, especially in these colder months!
+Here we look in-depth at Black Pepper essential oil and discuss its uses and benefits!

 Did you know?
 Black Peppercorn has been used as a spice for over 4000 years in the Far East and was once considered as valuable as gold.
 The plant is a trailing vine with heart-shaped leaves, the fruit from which once dried, become peppercorns.
 These are then steam-distilled into the oil, which is high in monoterpenes, a powerful chemical constituent which has been proven to prevent inflammation and inhibit the build-up of toxins.